 IQ Air isn’t the only company to think of this idea.
-Several kickstarter projects have sold the idea of portable purifiers, such as the Wynd portable air purifier.
+Several kickstarter projects have sold the idea of portable purifiers that direct air into a single space, such as the Wynd portable air purifier:

-But how effective are they?
-We don’t have an IQAir Atem in our testing lab (if you have one and are willing to lend it to us, send us a message, and we’ll test it!).
-So we modified the Smart Air Blast Mini to mimic the Atem.
+To find out how effective it is to direct air in a specific direction, we modified the Smart Air Blast Mini to mimic the Atem.
 To do that, we created a nozzle similar to the “PureJet diffuser” on the Atem.

 Then we tested the air flow.
 The air coming out was strong.
 Windspeed was 3.52 m/s out of the nozzle.
 For reference, that’s what the air flow would feel like if you were standing about a step away from this box fan.

-That means the machine is putting out 25 cubic meters of air an hour, based on the size of the nozzle (ahem, cup!).
-That’s pretty close to what the Atem gives on its high setting (30 cbm/hr).
-In other words, this machine is a decent replication of the Atem.
+That means the machine is putting out 25 cubic meters of air an hour, based on the size of the nozzle.
+That’s pretty close to what the Atem gives on its high setting (30 cubic meters per hour).
+From this we deduced that our prototype gave a decent replication of the Atem.